bring/hedwig/src/shared/components/card/Card.md

 title: "Anatomy"
 ```

-1. Surface (required)
+**1. Surface (required)**
   The surface is the background and container, holding all other elements within the card.

-2. Title block (required)
+**2. Title block (required)**
   The title block is the primary heading of the card.
-It can be a standalone heading, a heading with subtitle or overline text, or be accompanied by
-an icon image.
+It can be a standalone heading, a heading with subtitle or overline text, or be accompanied by an icon image.

-3. Description (optional)
+**3. Description (optional)**
   A description can be added as supportive text to further describe what the card is about.

-4. Action (optional)
+**4. Action (optional)**
   A card can include buttons for actions if there are mulitple actions to choose within the card.
 Actions should always be placed at the bottom.

-5. Media (optional)
+**5. Media (optional)**
   Media can be added to the top of a card if this is wanted.

 > Cards are assembled by element components.
 The surface and description text has a single defined style, but title blocks, actions and media comes in a few variations for you to customize a card according to your needs.